nostrumbiodiscovery/pele_platform/docs/build_docs/source/input/index.rst

 =======================

 PELE Platform essentially needs a minimum of two files in order to run:

     - ``system.pdb``: a PDB file that contains the structure to simulate with PELE.
       It typically contains a protein and a small molecule.
     - ``input.yaml``: a yaml file containing a collection of parameters to set up the simulation.

+Additionally, although the Platform can create them automatically, we might want to supply custom templates for our ligand or other non standard residues.

+    - ``templates``: optionally, we can supply parameter templates or rotamer libraries for specific non standard residues.

 Below we list several instructions to correctly prepare input PDB files for PELE: